 “I am humbled, honored and thrilled to lead POP moving forward and build on Bill’s legacy,” Hilgers said in the release.
 “POP’s future is bright.
 We have phenomenal clients, are focused on the opportunities that lay ahead of us and are winning in the marketplace.
 We also have exceptional people and I’m excited to work more closely with everyone to maximize the talent and commitment of the entire POP team.”

-Jeffrey takes the reins of company from former Leafly CEO Drew Reynolds, who joined private equity firm Privateer Holdings as its COO in June.
+Jeffery takes the reins of company from former Leafly CEO Drew Reynolds, who joined private equity firm Privateer Holdings as its COO in June.
 Privateer is a private equity firm which holds a controlling interest in Leafly.

-An established startup investor, advisor and entrepreneur, Jeffrey founded startup OrderUp, a web and mobile food ordering service acquired by Groupon in 2015 for $69 million.
+An established startup investor, advisor and entrepreneur, Jeffery founded startup OrderUp, a web and mobile food ordering service acquired by Groupon in 2015 for $69 million.
 He served as the company’s CEO from its inception in 2009 until August of this year.